coopdevs/coopdevs-treball-odoo-provisioning/README.md

 ## Playbooks

-### Users
+### Sysadmins
-`users.yml` - Create users defined in your `inventory/host_vars/YOUR_HOST/conf.yml`.
+`sysadmins.yml` - Create default user `odoo` and sysadmins defined in your `inventory/host_vars/YOUR_HOST/conf.yml` in a dict called `sysadmins`.
 The structure to declare user is:

 ```ỲAML
-users:
-  odoo:
+sysadmins:
+  myname:
     key: "{{ lookup('env', 'HOME' ) }}/.ssh/id_rsa.pub"
     state: present
-    group:
   user1:
     key: ../pub_keys/user1.pub
     state: present
-    group: odoo
 ```

 Use `state: absent` to remove a user.

-The user `odoo` always is needed.
+After execute this playbook the `odoo` the authorized SSH keys was removed and to acces it you can access with your sysadmin user and execute `sudo su odoo`.
 All other users need acces to odoo group to manage the system service.

+- Create default_user
-- Create user
+- Create all sysadmin
 - Add ssh keys
 - Add sudo permisses